polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 As you study Hyperlambda it might be beneficial to use the _"Eval"_ component that you can find in its frontend dashboard.
-This component allows you to play with Hyperlambda in _"immediate mode"_, allowing you to experiment with it, execute it immediately from your browser, using a rich code editor, providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your server.
+This component allows you to play with Hyperlambda in _"immediate mode"_, experiment with Hyperlambda, execute it immediately from your browser, in a rich code editor, providing syntax highlighting for you, autocomplete on slots, etc. The _"Eval"_ component also allows you to save your snippets for later on your server.
 Below is a screenshot of the _"Eval"_ component to give you an idea of what you might expect.

 ![Hyperlambda evaluator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)